taylor009/news-aggregator/README.md

 ## Architecture

+Detailed architecture diagrams can be found in the `documentation/diagrams` directory:
+- [System Architecture](documentation/diagrams/system-architecture.md): High-level overview of system components and their interactions
+- [Component Diagram](documentation/diagrams/component-diagram.md): Detailed breakdown of internal components and their relationships

 ### Frontend Architecture
 - **App Router**: Utilizes Next.js 14's app router for page routing
 - **Components**: Reusable UI components in `src/components`